System-Engineering-Group-9/system-engineering-group-9.github.io/docs/appendices/deploymentManual.md

         6. Run the desktop application for generating questions by running `python ./main.py`.
         7. Start the FastAPI server by running `uvicorn app.main:app --reload` to launch the backend server.
     2. Option 2 (**Docker Deployment**):
+        1. Make sure you have a Nvidia GPU with CUDA support for AI model acceleration.
-        1. Build the Docker image by running `docker build -t educational-quiz-generator .`.
+        2. Build the Docker image by running `docker build -t educational-quiz-generator .`.
-        2. Run the Docker container by running `docker run --gpus all -p 8000:8000 educational-quiz-generator`.
+        3. Run the Docker container by running `docker run --gpus all -p 8000:8000 educational-quiz-generator`.
-        3. This will start the FastAPI server inside a Docker container, and you can access the API at http://127.0.0.1:8000.
+        4. This will start the FastAPI server inside a Docker container, and you can access the API at http://127.0.0.1:8000.
 - **Troubleshooting**:
   - If your server is not using GPU, make sure you have installed the right version of CUDA and torch.
 And also make